Joelstraley/Good-README-Generator-/README.md

             For more information, please refer to <https://unlicense.org>
 ## <a name="Contributing">Contributing</a>
-none
+N/A
 ## <a name="Tests">Tests</a>
-none
+N/A
 ## <a name="Questions">Questions</a>
-For questions please reach out to [github.com/joelstraley](github.com/joelstraley) or email me at [joelstraley@gmail.com](mailto:joelstraley@gmail.com)
+For questions please reach out to [github.com/JoelStraley](github.com/JoelStraley) or email me at [joelstraley@gmail.com](mailto:joelstraley@gmail.com)